-Eco Kitchens Made With Bamboo
+Eco Kitchens Cabinets Made With Bamboo

-When it comes to sustainable kitchens, first thing to spring to your mind would be wood from sustainable tree plantations, glues with low VOC content and other similar features that are usually associated with the Eco furniture niche.
+With sustainable kitchens, the first thing to spring to your mind would be wood from sustainable tree plantations, glues with low VOC content and other similar features that are usually associated with the Eco furniture niche.

 Making furniture out of grass stalks (and bamboo is just that–an overgrown grass stalk) is not a new concept.
 Laminated bamboo has a long history.
 The unique beauty imparted by nature, its superior properties and environmental credentials make it an obvious choice for furniture design.

-Eco Kitchens Made With Bamboo – What Makes Bamboo Eco-Friendly
+What Makes Bamboo Eco-Friendly

-But how is bamboo eco-friendly, you may ask.
-In the western world it won't grow to the right size, so it has to be imported from Asia adding a lot to its carbon footprint.
+But how is bamboo eco-friendly, you may ask?
+In the western world, it won't grow to the right size, so it has to be imported from Asia adding a lot to its carbon footprint.

 Although it may not seem so, maintaining and working a tree plantation is very carbon intense.
 Keeping a bamboo plantation isn't.
-Bamboo is like weed – it will grow anywhere.
+Bamboo is like a weed – it will grow anywhere.

 Tough and Straight

 Aesthetically, from a kitchen designer's perspective, bamboo is an ideal material to work with.
-Its dimensional stability and low shrinkage factor opens up a wider range of application as it's possible to build larger seamless pieces of kitchen furniture.
+Its dimensional stability and low shrinkage factor open up a wider range of application as it's possible to build larger seamless pieces of kitchen furniture.

-If you were to compare oak, pine and bamboo from the perspective of physical features, you can see why some kitchen furniture manufacturers might be tempted to use this new material.
+If you were to compare oak, pine, and bamboo from the perspective of physical features, you can see why some kitchen furniture manufacturers might be tempted to use this new material.
 Dry shrinkage factor is just 0.25% for bamboo.
 Compare that with 0.39% and 0.45% for oak and pine respectively.

 How is Bamboo Manufactured for Eco Kitchens

 Harvesting and producing bamboo timber is a special art that takes years to master.
 You need to pick bamboo stems with wall thickness precisely 7mm.
-Less that that and you have young bamboo with reduced density.
+Less than that and you have young bamboo with reduced density.
 More than that, it goes dry and its fibers are susceptible to warp.

 As we know, pandas eat bamboo.
 Are you wondering why?
-Although not very tasty, it contains a wide variety of nutrients, ranging from sugars to proteins.
-You need to boil your bamboo long and slow to remove as much nutrients as possible so that only the fibers.
+Although not delicious, it contains a wide variety of nutrients, ranging from sugars to proteins.
+You need to boil your bamboo long and slow to remove as many nutrients as so it leaves only the fibers.

 Although this versatile material has been used in Asia for centuries, as with every new material, it will take time for bamboo to become mainstream in the Western world.